 Aside from looking for special lease deals, you’ll also want to make sure that you’re shopping around.
 Each dealership will be willing to offer different kinds of leases on different vehicles, so you’ll want to check with multiple to see what’s out there.

 As you shop around, though, do remember that it’s important to compare apples with apples.
 Oftentimes, those who are inexperienced with new car leases will spend too much time fixating on the sale price of the vehicle.
 Instead, you want to weigh all of the different factors that make up the lease.
 Most importantly, you want to get a sense of what the ‘out-of-pocket’ cost for the lease is going to be.

 To do the above, you’ll want to get complete lease quotes from every dealership that you contact.
 This quote should include all of the information outlined above, the down payment, taxes, and registration and other fees.
-In conjunction with these payments, you will then want to compare the monthly payments of the lease to understand which offer is going to be the best deal in your particular circumstance.
+In conjunction with these payments, compare the monthly lease payments to understand the best deal offer for you.